backdrop-contrib/footnotes/README.txt

 The Views API functionality only works in the common use case when footnotes are at the end of the text, but does not work correctly when using [footnotes] tag explicitly.
 See [#1003690] to follow up on this bug.

+The Views module is not yet ported to Drupal 7 and consequently also Footnotes Views cannot be ported.

 <h3>COPYRIGHT AND ACKNOWLEDGEMENTS</h3>